mnshimiyimana/alu-shell/permissions/README.md

-Script that adds execute permission to all subdirectories in the directory.
+Script that creates a directory with permissions 751.